aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/input-variable-validation.md

 # Validation of Input Variables

 !!!
 NOTE
-    - Schemas for all input data models are still under development
     - Some schema validations are not implemented yet.

 `eos_designs` and `eos_cli_config_gen` support a wide range of input variables described under the role documentation sections.